jon-ruckwood/hal-feed-server/README.md

 # Usage

-## To request the current feed:
+## To request the latest page of feed entries:

-    GET: publicBaseUrl/feedName  HTTP 1.1
+    GET: <publicBaseUrl>/feed  HTTP 1.1

 ### Response: